 After debriefing and a night of acclimitization, we would be starting our trek at the early morning rise to our next camp site.
 I.e Bakhim.

-Goechala Trek is considered a moderate to difficult trek in Himalayas.
+Dzongri Trek is considered a moderate to difficult trek in Himalayas.
 So we request you prepare your health and plan your travel properly.
-For mode guidelines you can also check out our video on “How to prepare yourself for High Altitude Treks”.
+For mode guidelines you can also check out our blog on “How to prepare yourself for High Altitude Treks”.

 The Trek start from the town itself.
 Walking to the north through the town, you will come across the trail, the initial trail of the trek is bit rocky with little ups and downs.